 When is Sex Education season 3 released?

-The new season was announced in a special video featuring Alistair Petrie, who plays Mr Groff, walking through an art gallery filled with images of the Sex Education cast.
+It was back in February 2020, less than a month after the release of season 2, that the third season was confirmed in a special video featuring Alistair Petrie, who plays Mr Groff, walking through an art gallery filled with images of the Sex Education cast.
 Check out the video announcement below...

 Gillian Anderson, Asa Butterfield and co released a video to celebrate heading back to set.

-Netflix has revealed three big new arrivals in Moordale who will shaking up season three:
+Netflix has revealed four big new arrivals in Moordale who will shaking up season three:

 Jemima Kirke as Hope